CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-IndirectMode.md

 ## Task 5: View SQL MI resource and SQL MI logs in Azure portal.

-Now that we have the SQLMI created, let us upload some metrics, usages, and logs to the Azure Portal and view SQLMI Resource in the Azure portal.
+Now that we have the SQL Managed Instance created, let us upload some metrics, usages, and logs to the Azure Portal and view SQL Managed Instance Resource in the Azure portal.

 1. Navigate back to the **command prompt** window.